ryanrolds/picar/README.md

 ### TODO

-* Move brin and car from lock-step to multi-threaded
+* Move brain and car from lock-step to multi-threaded
 * Update classifiaction program to highlight images with obst.
 * Intergrator Lidar module
 * Create behavior tree (car)